jeffgreenca/laughr/README.md

 `./src/` contains the tool, which can be run at the command line.
 I also added a helper script for Windows that wraps the necessary ffmpeg calls for splitting and combining video and audio tracks.

+`./src/benchmark.py` is a mess of code that I used to train and evaluate competing model variants.
+It may or may not work with the released `laughr.py` version.

 The `mutelaugh.ipynb` Jupyter notebook contains step-by-step explanations and visualizations to help understand how the tool works.

 ### Installing and Using